-1. Q: What does the Rick Hansen Foundation (RHF) do?
+1. What does the Rick Hansen Foundation (RHF) do?

-The Rick Hansen Foundation (RHF) is a registered Canadian charity (registration # 10765 9427 RR 0001) that creates and delivers innovative solutions that lead to a global movement to remove barriers and liberate the potential of people with disabilities.
+The Rick Hansen Foundation (RHF) is a registered Canadian charity (registration # 10765 9427 RR 0001).
+We want to change the world by removing barriers and enabling the potential of people with disabilities.
 We do this through innovative solutions that improve accessibility and inclusion such as:

-RHF generates revenue from federal and provincial government grants, as well as donations from a wide range of individuals and organizations that support our mission and vision.
+RHF generates revenue from government grants, as well as donations from a wide range of individuals and organizations that support our mission and vision.
 The Foundation also earns income on endowments and investments.

 Our Annual Reports are available on our website to ensure we provide the highest level of accountability and transparency to our donors and other stakeholders.

 3. Where do funds raised by RHF go, and how will my donation make an impact?

 When you donate to RHF your funds go to programs and initiatives that support people with disabilities who continue to face barriers to accessibility and inclusion every single day.
 These include:

 - Ongoing sector leadership demonstrated by RHF to mobilize the disability community, rally government and industry and build awareness across the country about the urgency of making Canada accessible for everyone, everywhere.

 - RHF Accessibility Certification which changes design culture and makes your community more welcoming for diverse visitors, employees and customers.
 It also means more people with disabilities can become meaningfully employed.

 - The RHF School Program and Ambassador presentations which empower youth to become accessibility and inclusion champions, influencing society to embrace the needs of everyone, everywhere.